jmquigley/gadgets/docs/lib/treeview/Treeview.md

 - `onSearch(node: TreeItem)` - Invoked when a search is performed.
 It returns the current item found in the search.
 This callback is also called when moving to/from previous/next the title.
-- `onSelect(node: TreeItem)` - Invoked when a tree item is selected.
+- `onSelection(node: TreeItem)` - Invoked when a tree item is selected.
 The node selected is passed to the callback.
 The node that was selected is also highlighted.
 - `onUpdate(currentNode: TreeItem, previousNode: TreeItem, treeData: TreeItem[])` -
 Invoked when the contents of a tree node (title) have been changed.
 It passes